Bypassing the Exponential Dependency: Looped Transformers Efficiently Learn In-context by Multi-step Gradient Descent: GRADIENT COMPUTATION IN LOOPED TRANSFORMER

 \paragraph{Comparison with Previous Works.} We restate the results in \cite{gsr+24}. \begin{theorem}[Theorem 4.1 in \cite{gsr+24}] Under condition $\frac{8Td^2}{\sqrt{n}} \leq \frac{1}{2^{2T}}$, we have the optimal linear regression error is $\leq \frac{8Td^2 2^{2T}}{\sqrt{n}}$. \end{theorem}

 In their work, the linear looped transformer has an error bound ${8Td^2 2^{2T}}/{\sqrt{n}}$, while our bound is $|\alpha| \cdot \exp(-\frac{T}{2\kappa})$.
-As the looped number $T$ increases, our error bounds will exponentially decay, while theirs is exponentially increase.
-Note that our linear vector generation task and their linear regression task are dual problems.
+As the looped number $T$ increases, our error bounds will exponentially decay, while theirs increase exponentially.
+Note that our linear vector generation task and the linear regression task are dual problems.
 Our results align with the common intuition that more steps of gradient descent lead to better performance.